rhonand/job_matcher/README.md

 🤖 LLM-based explanation generation

 ⚠️ Limitations

-depends on skill extraction quality semantic models may introduce false positives not a replacement for human evaluation
+Depends on skill extraction quality semantic models may introduce false positives not a replacement for human evaluation